norton120/pirate_baby/content/posts/replatforming.md

 #### Reign of the New King
 Replatforms often coencide with a change in engineering leadership.
 Just as a new POTUS will hand-pick their cabinet and implement policies that reflect their views, a new Director of Engineering or CTO will often populate the engineering team with "their people" - engineering managers and developers from their existing circles.
 Once they have assembled a familiar team, they will often replatform applications to an equally familiar programming language and framework.
 This also creates a historical divide between the new platform and the "old software" - legacy code with faceless owners that can be much more easily blamed and discredited.

-#### Language Preferences Among Engineers
+#### Preferences Among Engineers
 It is not surprising that if you are fluent in Spanish, you might try to get everyone to speak Spanish.
-This is often the simple motivation behind a replatform; "I know Ruby on Rails, so why don't we just re-write the app in RoR?"
+This is often the simple motivation behind a replatform.
+"I know Ruby on Rails, so why don't we just re-write the app in RoR?"

-There is a particularly sneaky replatf
+There is a particularly sneaky replatform strategy I've seen several times now that is derived from this motivation; not to

 - language preference among engineers
 - distant mountain syndrome